-Applying to the Graduate School of Journalism is the first step towards your future career.
+Applying to the UBC Master of Journalism program is the first step towards your future career.
 We are here to guide and support you along the way to graduation and beyond.

-We want to know more about you and your interest in pursuing the program at the Graduate School of Journalism.
-The cover letter is your chance to tell us about your passions and ambitions.
+We want to know more about you and your interest in pursuing the UBC Master of Journalism program.
+The letter of intent or cover letter is your chance to tell us about your passions and ambitions.
 We also require a CV outlining your accomplishments to date.
 The portfolio provides an opportunity to showcase your skills and abilities, highlighting what you have achieved so far and demonstrate your potential.

 The cover letter, CV, transcripts, references and portfolio are uploaded to the online application system.

 The application submission deadline is January 31, 2021 11:59pm PST for September 2021 admission.
 The application system opens on September 01st, 2020.

 The following is a step by step guide to the application process.
 Good luck!